GitHubDragonFly/Android_Phone_Test/README.md

 This app is as experimental as the above mentioned related project but a bit more elaborate.
 The above mentioned related project can be used to compile the latest prerelease version of the libplctag library.

-See this for instructions on how to create libplctag AAR: https://github.com/libplctag/libplctag4android/issues/1
+See [this link](https://github.com/libplctag/libplctag4android/issues/1) for instructions on how to create libplctag AAR.

 # Functionality
 - Only a single value will be displayed per tag entered, either of string/char/integer/float...etc.